ryokamoi/llm-self-correction-papers/README.md

 ## Contributing

 We welcome contributions!
-If you’d like to add a new paper to this list, please submit a pull request.
+If you’d like to add a new paper to this list, please submit a pull request. **Ensure that your commit and PR have descriptive and unique titles** rather than generic ones like "Updated README.md."

 Kindly use the following format for your entry:

 ```md
 * [Short name (if exists)] **Paper Title.** *Author1, Author2, ... , and Last Author.* Conference/Journal/Preprint/Blog post. year. [[paper](url)] [[code, follow up paper, etc.](url)]